xmh1011/AT-DGNN/docs/run.md

 ## Reproduce

-If you want to reproduce the results in our paper, you can refer to the [dataset](./dataset.md) to download the dataset.
+If you want to reproduce the results in our paper, you can download the dataset.
 After downloading the dataset, you can run the code as mentioned above.